2009 Nobel Peace Prize: Other reactions

 The response from U.S. allies was generally positive; reactions around the world were mixed or negative.

 Several Nobel Laureates commented: Bangladeshi economist Muhammad Yunus (co-winner 2006 prize) said the committee's award was "an endorsement of [Obama] and the direction he is taking".
 Archbishop Desmond Tutu said the award to Obama "anticipates an even greater contribution towards making our world a safer place for all".
 Mairead Corrigan (co-winner 1976) expressed her disappointment, stating, "[g]iving this award to the leader of the most militarized country in the world, which has taken the human family against its will to war, will be rightly seen by many people around the world as a reward for his country's aggression and domination."
 Lech Wałęsa (1983), cofounder of the Solidarity trade union and former president of Poland, said the award was premature.
 "He has not yet made a real input."
 The 14th Dalai Lama congratulated Obama.

 United Nations Secretary-General Ban Ki-moon praised the Nobel Committee's choice.
 "We are entering an era of renewed multilateralism ...
 President Obama embodies the new spirit of dialogue and engagement on the world's biggest problems: climate change, nuclear disarmament and a wide range of peace and security challenges."

 In Europe, French President Nicolas Sarkozy said the award would reinforce Obama's determination to work for justice and peace.
 He added that the award "finally confirms the return of America in the hearts of all the peoples of the world".
-Russian prime minister Dmitry Medvedev said the award will encourage warmer U.S.–Russian relations, and he hoped it would "serve as an additional incentive" for both governments to foster a better "climate in world politics".
+Dmitry Medvedev, then-president of Russia, said the award would encourage warmer U.S.–Russian relations, and he hoped it would "serve as an additional incentive" for both governments to foster a better "climate in world politics".
 British Prime Minister Gordon Brown sent a private message of congratulations to President Obama.

 Hope that the prize would assist Obama's efforts toward nuclear disarmament was also a part of congratulatory statements from Ireland's Taoiseach Brian Cowen and German Chancellor Angela Merkel.
 Vatican spokesman Fr.
 Federico Lombardi said the Vatican "appreciated" the nomination.
 Kosovar President Fatmir Sejdiu congratulated Obama by saying, "This award is testimony to your success as a leader of a free country aimed at creating a safer and more peaceful world."